OMNI-REUNIS-EDID/OMNI-REUNIS-EDID/README.md

 - 👋 This is the respository for @OMNI-REUNIS-EDID
-- 👀 The goal of this repository is to curate and compile EDID resources
+- 👀 The goal of this repository is to curate and compile EDID resources for the OMNI-REUNIS research network (www.omni-reunis.ca)
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 The email address for this organization is omni.reunis.edi@gmail.com